Marker Logo

 this page online

-Erected by Historic Sites and Monuments Board of Canada.
+Sites and Monuments Board of Canada.

 Topics and series.
 This historical marker is listed in this topic list: Architecture.
 In addition, it is included in the Canada, Historic Sites and Monuments Board series list.
 A significant historical year for this entry is 1856.

 Location.
 43° 15.116′ N, 79° 52.374′ W. Marker is in Hamilton, Ontario.
 It is in Durand.
-Marker is at the intersection of Duke Street and MacNab Street South, on the left when traveling west on Duke Street.
+It is at the intersection of Duke Street and MacNab Street South, on the left when traveling west on Duke Street.
 If travelling south on James street South, turn right onto Duke Street, marker is one block west.
 Touch for map.
 Marker is at or near this postal address: 39-43 Duke Street, Hamilton ON L8P 3C7, Canada.
 Touch for directions.

 Sandyford Place Marker image.
 Click for full size.

-Photographed By Tim Boyd, March 19, 2023
+Photographed by Tim Boyd, March 19, 2023

 2. Sandyford Place Marker